nickheyer/CHDconvert/README.md

 # CHDconvert
-Converts a directory containing ".7z" files into a directory containing ".chd" files, usually for purposes of console emulation.
+Converts a directory containing ".gz" and ".7z" files into a directory containing ".chd" files, usually for purposes of console emulation.

 # Requirements (Included with Linux/Mac)
 [`Python`](https://www.python.org/downloads/)\